Kaleemullahqasim/ParallelFileConcatenator/README.md

 ## Usage
 1. Clone the repository to your local machine.
+2. Before running the script, install the required dependencies.
+In the project directory, run the following command: pip install -r requirements.txt
-2. Navigate to the directory containing the Python script.
+3. Navigate to the directory containing the Python script.
-3. Run the script: python ParallelFileConcatenator.py
+4. Run the script: python ParallelFileConcatenator.py
-4. Follow the prompt to enter the path to the parent folder containing the data files you wish to combine.
+5. Follow the prompt to enter the path to the parent folder containing the data files you wish to combine.

 ## Output
 The script will save the combined data as combined_data.parquet (or a custom name) in the same directory.
 It will also print statistics regarding the total number of files processed, total rows, duplicated files, and the amount of space saved.